 The German release uses the "white tie and tails" photo from the back of the album.

-First and only known 45 release in Brazil, in an "Industrias Electricas E Musicais Fabrica Odeon" company sleeve which includes A&M, London, EMI, Probe, Capitol and Harvest logos.
+In an "Industrias Electricas E Musicais Fabrica Odeon" company sleeve which includes A&M, London, EMI, Probe, Capitol and Harvest logos.
+It plays at 33 1/3 rpm, which was the standard for single releases in Brazil.

 Thai EP releases